 When it comes to interest rates, many lenders offer very competitive packages, fixed and basic loan discounts on their rates, regardless of how the loan is structured.
 You can expect to get a discount of between 0.8% and 1.50% off the Bank Standard Variable Rate for most loans, depending on the loan amount and lenders that you qualify with.

-All lenders will charge you additional fees to arrange a guarantor home loan.
+All lenders may charge you additional fees to arrange a guarantor home loan.
 The additional home loan fees you can generally expect to pay include:

 - Guarantee fees: $100 – $350 for the cost involved in preparing the legal agreement between the two parties – the lender and guarantors.

-- Additional valuation fee: Up to $250 for the lender to organise a valuation for the guarantor’s property.
+- Additional valuation fee: Some lenders may charge up to $250 for the lender to organise a valuation for the guarantor’s property.

 - Consent to a second mortgage: up to $500.
 This fee is only applicable if the guarantor already has a loan on their property and you use a different lender for your purchase.
 Their existing lender will need to consent to the second mortgage from your new lender and they will charge a fee to do this.
 This fee is rarely avoidable.

 While there are extra fees associated with a guarantor loan, these are significantly less expensive when compared to Lenders Mortgage Insurance (LMI) and can save you thousands of dollars.

 HOW TO QUALIFY FOR A GUARANTOR HOME LOAN

-The procedure for borrowing a loan supported by a guarantee are becoming increasingly complex and varied.
+The procedure for obtaining a home loan supported by a guarantee is becoming increasingly complex and varied.
 Guarantor loans are great for people without a deposit but be aware that the lending criteria and guidelines are still quite stringent.
 This is due to the high-risk factor of loaning 100% of the purchase price.

 A bank will assess various facets of your situation that will determine the success of your application.
 These include:

-- Your income and that of your guarantors.
+- Your income and sometimes that of your guarantors.

 - The age of your guarantor.